fetch-kit/chaos-proxy/README.md

 - There is no inheritance between global and route-specific middleware.
 - Global middlewares apply to every request.
 - Route middlewares only apply to requests matching that route.
+- Routes can be defined with or without HTTP methods.
+If a method is specified (e.g., `GET /path`), the rule only applies to that method.
+If no method is specified (e.g., `/path`), the rule applies to all methods for that path.
 - If a request matches a route, only the middlewares for that route (plus global) are applied.
 Route rules do not inherit or merge from parent routes or wildcards.
 - If multiple routes match, the most specific one is chosen (e.g., `/users/:id` over `/users/*`).
 - If no route matches, only global middlewares are applied.